 Signature-based approaches are engaged in a never-ending game of catch up with the constant stream of new threats.
 Behavioral monitoring based approaches, in contrast, look at what is happening on a system and can immediately alert if something malicious occurs.

 With Falco, you can create detection rules to define unexpected application behavior.
 These rules can be enriched via context from the Kubernetes environments.
 Your teams can detect policy violations using community-sourced detections of malicious activity and CVE exploits.
 They can then alert by plugging Falco into your current security response workflows and processes.

 Benefits of using Falco for Runtime Detection

-Common policy language to detect threats across containers, hosts, Kubernetes and cloud.
+Common policy language to detect threats across containers, hosts, and Kubernetes.